Mindset Quotient® Test

 Q. Does the test measure a snapshot in time, or does it reveal thinking patterns?

-The test reveals patterns in thinking, regardless of the test-taker’s mood or outlook on that day.
+The test assesses patterns in thinking, regardless of the test-taker’s mood or outlook on that day.

 Q. Does the test focus on behavior or thinking?